The metastability of lipid vesicle shapes in uniaxial extensional flow: Conclusion

-Furthermore, we numerically simulate the beginning stage of the dynamics for an extension rate above critical, where the vesicle eventually undergoes unbounded elongation (see Fig. \ref{fig:infinite_elong_series}).
-To explain the observed deceleration of these dynamics, we obtain an analytical solution of the problem of an incompressible cylindrical vesicle in an extensional flow in Appendix \ref{app:ext_flow_around_cylinder}; the resulting logarithmic slowdown is confirmed by numerical analysis in Fig. \ref{fig:vz_ov_z_profile}. {We note that such deceleration of vesicle shape dynamics makes experimental observation more challenging, as small displacements from the stagnation point along the $z$-axis cause the vesicle as a whole to drift away exponentially at rate $\dot \epsilon$.
-Although this translational motion is decoupled from the shape dynamics, the relatively rapid escape of the vesicle from the flow focus requires feedback systems that shift the focus of the extensional flow in response to vesicle displacement, such as the so-called Stokes trap for planar flow \cite{shenoy2016stokes, Kumar2020}.}
+{ Furthermore, we numerically simulate the beginning stage of the dynamics for an extension rate above critical, where the vesicle eventually undergoes unbounded elongation (see Fig.~\ref{fig:infinite_elong_series}).
+To explain the observed deceleration of the dynamics, we obtain an analytical solution of the problem of an incompressible cylindrical vesicle in an extensional flow in Appendix~\ref{app:ext_flow_around_cylinder}; the resulting logarithmic slowdown is confirmed by numerical analysis in Fig.~\ref{fig:vz_ov_z_profile}.\footnote{We note that such deceleration of vesicle shape dynamics makes experimental observation more challenging, as small displacements from the stagnation point along the $z$-axis cause the vesicle as a whole to drift away exponentially at rate $\dot \epsilon$.
+Although this translational motion is decoupled from the shape dynamics, the relatively rapid escape of the vesicle from the flow focus requires feedback systems that adjust the focus of the extensional flow in response to vesicle displacement, such as the so-called Stokes trap for planar flow \cite{shenoy2016stokes, Kumar2020}.} Moreover, we performed a direct quantitative comparison of this dynamics with experimental data from ~\cite{Kantsler2008} (see Fig.~\ref{fig:Comparing_Kantsler}), finding satisfactory agreement in the exponential growth rates between simulation and experiment, which validates the predictive capability of the model for highly elongated vesicles. }

 For vesicles with reduced volume ${\mathcal{V} > \mathcal{V}_c\approx 0.75}$, it is known from the literature \cite{Zhao2013,Narsimhan2014, Dimova2020} that there is no critical strain rate: for any value, a stationary $z\to-z$ symmetric vesicle state is locally stable.
-Through direct numerical simulations (Fig. \ref{fig:Elongating_Vcal=0.77_series_plot}) of a vesicle with $\mathcal{V}\approx0.77$ initialised in a moderately elongated state, we demonstrate the metastable nature of the equilibrium even with respect to $z\to-z$ symmetric deformations.
+Through direct numerical simulations (Fig. \ref{fig:Elongating_Vcal=0.77_series_plot}) of a vesicle with $\mathcal{V}\approx0.77$ initialized in a moderately elongated state, we demonstrate the metastable nature of the equilibrium even with respect to $z\to-z$ symmetric deformations.
 Using a phenomenological model for the free energy as a function of vesicle asymmetry near the stationary state, we show in Appendix \ref{app:critical_asym_barier} that in the vicinity of $\displaystyle \mathcal{V}_{c}$, the energy barrier to unbounded elongation via asymmetric perturbations is parametrically small, so thermally activated transitions across this barrier are expected experimentally within a certain range of strain rates.